CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 This fun and easy Halloween craft from Little Bins for Little Hands is a great way to get kids excited about hand-washing, especially before eating those Halloween treats.

-What you need: clear hand wash or sanitizer; small plastic halloween items like these or these
+What you need: Clear hand wash or sanitizer; small plastic halloween items like these skull beads

 How to make it: This one’s super easy: Collect your favorite Halloween items and have your kiddo put them into the bottle of hand sanitizer or hand soap.
 Make sure they wash their hands afterward!